Image Source: pixabay.com

 So what I would do is I would start guessing numbers like 1+19, 2+18, 3+17, 10+10 and so on.
 So, now either of the two things would happen.

-First probability is that since all the above combinations would give me the answer as 20, all of them could crack this algorithm.
+The first probability is that since all the above combinations would give me the answer as 20, all of them could crack this algorithm.
 But, if the programmer has hard-coded it to only accept 5+15, then all combinations would not work.

 But again, since I am trying all of the possible combinations, there would be a time when I would try 5+15 and that would crack the algorithm.